Mangrove: Biology

+Schematic root systems of three different mangrove genera.

 Adaptations to low oxygen

 The red mangrove (Rhizophora mangle) survives in the most inundated areas, props itself above the water level with stilt or prop roots and then absorbs air through lenticels in its bark.

 The black mangrove (Avicennia germinans) lives on higher ground and develops many specialized root-like structures called pneumatophores, which stick up out of the soil like straws for breathing.

 These "breathing tubes" typically reach heights of up to 30 cm, and in some species, over 3 m.
 The roots also contain wide aerenchyma to facilitate transport within the plants.

 Nutrient uptake

 Because the soil is perpetually waterlogged, little free oxygen is available.
 Anaerobic bacteria liberate nitrogen gas, soluble ferrum (iron), inorganic phosphates, sulfides, and methane, which make the soil much less nutritious.
 Pneumatophores (aerial roots) allow mangroves to absorb gases directly from the atmosphere, and other nutrients such as iron, from the inhospitable soil.
 Mangroves store gases directly inside the roots, processing them even when the roots are submerged during high tide.